isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <div>
         <input type="radio" name="acc" id="sph1a">
-        <label for="sph1a">How long does NLB intend to offer access to SPH eNewspapers from home?</label>
+        <label for="sph1a">How long does NLB intend to offer access to SPH newspapers from home?</label>

  <div class="acc-body">
   <p>NLB would like to continue offering SPH eNewspapers as a staple offering.
 Such subscriptions are dependent on our agreements and negotiations with vendors.